Years ago, when I was low on cash during the holiday season, this is the song I would sing.

 Other than this, when you shop online you also don’t end up spending money on food and drinks as it’s common for shoppers to eat out when they step outside to shop.

 This can cause your budget to go haywire, hence online shopping is considered a better option.

-If you do opt to shop online, it is a must to use Rakuten and Swagbucks.
 Both these sites offer cash back when you shop at your favorite retailer.

 In fact, Rakuten offers a huge Black Friday sale where every store offers double cash back!

 This means you are earning anywhere from 2% up to 50% cash back on your purchases.

 Last season I did all of my Christmas shopping online through Rakuten on Black Friday and I walked away with over $100 in cash back!

 You can sign up for Rakuten for free by clicking on the link below.
 New users even get a free $10 gift card!

 But this doesn’t mean you should overlook Swagbucks.